Qualytics/userguide/docs/checks/checks-template.md

 #### Solution with Check Template

-##### Step 1: Quality Check Template Creation
+##### Step 1: Add a Quality Check Template

-1. Navigate to the "`Library`" in Qualytics.
+1. Navigate to the `Library` in Qualytics.
-2. Create a Checks Template named "`Customer Data Validation`".
+2. Create a Checks Template named `Customer Data Validation`.
 3. Define the common properties of the template for customer data, such as verifying email formats, checking for missing addresses, and validating phone numbers.

-##### Step 2: Creating Quality Checks from the Template
+##### Step 2: Add a Quality Check from the Template

-1. Access the "Library" and select the "`Customer Data Validation`" template.
+1. Access the `Library` and select the `Customer Data Validation` template.
 2. In `Checks` tab of the template, click in `Add` to create a Quality Check based on this template
-3. The form will bring you all the information of the "`Customer Data Validation`" Quality Check Template .
+3. The form will bring you all the information of the `Customer Data Validation` Quality Check Template .
 4. If the `Template` is locked, you can only update specific fields, such as Datastore and Profile and Fields, and it will be maintaned in synchronization
 5. Confirm if the values are good.
 Click in `Validate` and then `Save`